Skip to main content

 Implementation Reference

-• TypeScript interface defining the input parameters (IntuneMacOSComplianceArgs) for the compliance handler, used for type checking and validation.
+• TypeScript interface defining the input parameters for the tool handler, including action types and optional compliance data fields.

 export interface IntuneMacOSComplianceArgs { action: 'get_status' | 'get_details' | 'update_policy' | 'force_evaluation'; deviceId?: string; policyId?: string; complianceData?: { passwordCompliant?: boolean; encryptionCompliant?: boolean; osVersionCompliant?: boolean; threatProtectionCompliant?: boolean; systemIntegrityCompliant?: boolean; firewallCompliant?: boolean; gatekeeperCompliant?: boolean; jailbrokenCompliant?: boolean; }; }